roscoestar/roscoestar.github.io/_posts/2019-11-13-aquatic-reptiles.markdown

 ![aquatic-14](/assets/images/posts/aquatic-14.jpg)

 Above: *Dakosaurus*, a metriorhynchid, harassing an ichthyosaur in Late Jurassic England.
 I think the convergence between metriorhynchids and the much later mosasaurs is pretty incredible; see my [post](http://obscuredinosaurfacts.com/blog/post/2019/09/06/convergent-evolution.html) on convergent evolution.
+We don't have direct evidence of viviparity or oviparity in metriorhynchids, but looking at their skeleton it could really go either way.
+Perhaps they retained knees in their back flippers in order to better haul themselves onto land to lay eggs like sea turtles, or perhaps they were in the process of losing their knees when they went extinct.
+No other archosaurs are thought to have given live birth, so assuming metriorhynchids had to lay eggs on land is probably the conservative hypothesis.

 Image credits:
 [Machimosaurus](https://www.deviantart.com/hyrotrioskjan/art/Machimosaurus-cycle-406190712)